SuleimanFarah/sunpy/GSOC-2017-nitinkgp23.md

 ### Week 12 - Week 13 (Aug 15 - Aug 28)

 If everything goes well, I will have achieved my target till now.
 This 2 weeks and further, I will pick items from my wishlist to work upon.
-I am quite interested in developing a python wrapper for the FLCT code, and I will be glad to work upon this.
-If any other improvements are needed which are even remotely connected to `drms` or `sunpy.net.jsoc`, I will be discussing it with mentors and picking it up over any other project.
+If any other improvements are needed which are even remotely connected to `drms` or `sunpy.net.jsoc`, I will be discussing it with mentors and picking it up.
+If not, I will be picking up a project or two that I have in mind.

 ---------
 #### GSoC period ends